 These products are useful for someone that is unable to apply for any credit cards, loans or other credit products.
 They each work slightly differently so you should check the details of each product that you are looking at but essentially, you pay an amount to these companies each month and they report this to the credit reference agencies as a loan.
 This helps to build your credit profile as it works in a similar way to repaying a credit product.
 At the end of the agreed time, you can then access the money that you paid in.
 (Please note, there may be a fee you need to pay to withdraw this money.)

 It can be hard to apply for credit cards and loans if you have no history and, even if you are eligible, you may only see products with high interest rates that you are not interested in.
 Mobile phone contracts can be easier to be accepted for and this information is often updated with the credit reference agencies so it can help to build your profile.
 Running these accounts so they are paid on time each month will also ensure your credit score is not impacted and can help to improve your credit profile and score.

-Loans and credit cards are a great way to build some credit history, but they can be much harder to obtain as lenders will want to make sure that you can afford to pay back any money that you borrow.
+When used responsibly, loans and credit cards may help build some credit history, but they can be much harder to obtain as lenders will want to make sure that you can afford to pay back any money that you borrow.
 Check your eligibility for loans and credit cards before making any applications so you have a higher chance of being accepted.

 When taking out any loan or credit card, always make sure that you can afford to make the repayments on time each month, this will help you to avoid any extra charges and is considered ‘good behaviour’ that will help you to improve your credit score and promote a good credit history.